-Oberlin College provides a wide range of computing resources in order to support the educational mission and administration of the College.
-The Irvin E. Houck Center for Information Technology (CIT) provides and maintains the campus network, administrative systems, web servers and other servers, general and departmental computing facilities and/or computer labs, and institutionally-owned desktop and laptop computer systems.
-CIT provides additional services, including operation of a main Help Desk and an after-hours Help Desk,as well as sales and service of computers, peripherals and software through the Oberlin Technology Store.
-CIT also provides audio-visual support and educational technology resources and support.
+Oberlin College provides a wide range of computing resources in order to support the educational mission and administration of the college.
+The Irvin E. Houck Center for Information Technology (CIT) provides and maintains the campus network, administrative systems, web servers and other servers, general and departmental computer labs and facilities, and institutionally-owned desktop and laptop computers.
+CIT provides additional services, including operation of a main Help Desk and an after-hours Help Desk, as well as sales and service of computers, peripherals, and software through the Oberlin College Technology Store.
+CIT also provides audiovisual and educational technology resources and support.

 B. Guiding Principles

 In making information technology resources available to all members of the college community, Oberlin College affirms its commitment to a free and open educational environment, conducive to learning and governed by legal and ethical principles.
 Oberlin College values the free flow of information.
 The college respects individual privacy, civility, and intellectual property rights.
 Because an electronic environment is easily disrupted and electronic information is readily copied, users of the college’s resources are honor-bound to promote and protect these institutional values.